ccnmtl/django-lti-provider-example/README.md

 3. Customize settings

-    Create a 1local_settings.py1 file in the 1djangoltiproviderexample1 subdirectory.
+    Create a local_settings.py1 file in the 1djangoltiproviderexample1 subdirectory.
     Override the variables from `settings_shared.py` that you need to customize for your local installation.

-At a minimum, you will need to customize your `DATABASES` dictionary.
+    * You will need to customize your `DATABASES` dictionary.

+    The ``PYLTI_CONFIG`` variable in your ``local_settings.py`` configures the application consumers and secrets.
+Generate two long random numbers for these values.

+    PYLTI_CONFIG = {
+        'consumers': {
+            '<random number string>': {
+                'secret': '<random number string>'
+            }
+        }
+    }

 4. Build the virtual environment